François Castaing: With AMC and Chrysler

 Castaing was responsible for product engineering and development at AMC.
-He was instrumental in the development of the downsized Jeep Cherokee, a sport utility vehicle (SUV) that became very profitable for AMC and thereby instigated what would become the modern SUV era.
+He was instrumental in the development of the downsized Jeep Cherokee (XJ), a sport utility vehicle (SUV) that became highly profitable for AMC and thereby helped usher in the modern SUV era.
 As AMC's vice president for Product Engineering and Development, he also designed a new development approach in which teams of engineers focused on a single type of car platform, working on new models as a system from concept to production.
 The automaker was looking for a way to speed up its product development process to compete better against its larger competitors in 1985.
 This differed from the traditional automotive practice of organizing work around departments (such as project planning, design, engineering, manufacturing, and marketing) and components (such as engine, powertrain, and body).

 This business process is now known as product lifecycle management (PLM).
-After introducing its compact Jeep Cherokee, AMC began development of a new model, that later came out as the Jeep Grand Cherokee.
+After introducing its compact Jeep Cherokee (XJ), AMC began development of a new model that later became the Jeep Grand Cherokee (ZJ).
 The first part in its quest for faster product development was computer-aided design (CAD) software system that makes engineers more productive.
 The second part in this effort was the new communication system that allowed conflicts to be resolved faster, as well as reducing costly engineering changes because all drawings and documents were in a central database.
-The product data management was so effective, that after AMC was purchased by Chrysler, the system was expanded throughout the enterprise connecting everyone involved in designing and building products.
+The product data management was so effective, that after Chrysler purchased AMC, the system was expanded throughout the enterprise connecting everyone involved in designing and building products.
 While an early adopter of PLM technology, Chrysler was able to become the auto industry's lowest-cost producer, recording development costs that were half of the industry average by the mid-1990s.